ryanclark/development/README.md

 ## Setup

-This assumes you have your local directory structure setup something like (with the enterprise submodules initialised and updated for both `teleport` and `webapps`):

 ### Directory Setup

+This assumes you have your local directory structure setup something like:

 ```
 ~/go/src/github.com/gravitational